snl-dakota/dakota-examples/official/deterministic_calibration/field_interpolate/README.md

 collected in each experiment.

 ### Outputs

+The only output produced by this example is the file `dakota_cal.out`.

 # Interpret the results

 ## Screen Output

-Dakota produces the following output to the screen:
+Dakota produces the following output to the screen (redirected to `dakota_cal.out`):

 ~~~~
 <<<<< Best parameters (experiment config variables omitted) =